a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 #### Real Life Use Case ####
 1. Stock market based gaming app
+2. Algorithm would trigger price movement of stocks every second
+	1. Too many database writes costs a fortune (every hour could be too much)
+		1. Solution used: Memcache
+			1. Batch operation at regular intervals updates database
+			2. Memcache is much faster than disk based database

 #### Conclusion ####
+1. Turned out cheaper
+	1. Don't want to persist each and every info in database
+		1. One can use cache to store not so mission-critical info
+2. Next: Caching strategies

 ### Caching Strategies ###
+1. Topics:
+	1. Cache Aside
+	2. Read-Through
+	3. Write-Through
+	4. Write-Back
+2. Why different strategies?

+#### Cache Aside ####
+1. Most common
+2. Used to reduce hits on database as much as possible

+#### Read-Through ####

+#### Write-Through ####

+#### Write-Back ####

 ### Caching Quiz ###

 ## Message Queue ##